 Public Works Projects

 With uncertainties regarding the economy, residential development is nearly stopped with little significant projects being proposed .The vicinity of the turnpike has already experienced the development of the Hampton Inn, the Holiday Inn Express and the conversion of the Econologe into a Comfort Inn.
 The WaWa has settled in to routine operation.
 Construction of the Springhill Suites is completed next to the Holiday Inn Express and the Rodeway Inn has been demolished to make room for a Dunkin’ Donuts which is now open.
 Plans have been approved for another hotel behind the BP Amoco on the southwest corner of Rt.
 663 and Quaker Pointe Dr. Pulse Technologies on AM Drive may soon be expanding.
-The largest building in Milford Township, a warehouse of close to 1 million square feet on AM Drive, is being used by a division of Georgia Pacific.
+The largest building in Milford Township, a warehouse of close to 1 million square feet on AM Drive, is being used by GXO and Ikea Distribution Center.

 In 2019 St. Luke’s Hospital completed a three story hospital in Milford Township at 663 and Portzer Road.
-They are requesting approval to build a West Wing that includes 118,000 Sq Foot, three story expansion that would begin construction in 2021.
+They have been approved to build a West Wing that includes 118,000 Sq Foot, three story expansion that would begin construction in 2021.

-Residential development has come to nearly a stop after completion of Valley View, Spinnerstown Crossing, Miller’s Run, Parkside (Allentown and Kumry Roads), Streamview (Allentown Rd) and Blackledge (Portzer).
-Plans have previously been approved for Brookfield (Pumping Station Road) for 106 dwellings.
-Milford Pointe (Milford Square Pike and Rosenberger Rd) started construction and came to a halt with the severe downturn of the housing market.
+Residential development has come to nearly a stop after completion of Valley View, Spinnerstown Crossing, Miller’s Run, Parkside, Streamview Way, Blackledge, and The Crossings of Bucks County (Alamingo Dr).
 Other plans are at various stages in the review process with activity being very slow (To track development activity, visit our home page on the Tuesday before last Wednesdays to review the planning agenda).

 The Unified Master Plan for Milford Village, a mixed-use development around the Upper Bucks Nursing Home, received Conditional Use approval and each phase will require both land development and conditional use approvals.